spacecloud-io/space-docs/content/introduction/setting-up-project/graphql.md

 This guide is for setting up Apollo client in your javascript projects.

-## Basic client
+## Basic setup

-The basic client uses the HTTP link which is enough if you don't intend to use subscriptions.
-See [advanced client](/getting-started/setting-up-project/graphql#advanced-client) for subscriptions.
+> **The basic setup uses the HTTP link only.
+If you want to use realtime subscriptions in your app then you must check out [advanced setup](/introduction/setting-up-project/graphql#advanced-setup).**

 ### Installing dependencies

 {{< highlight bash >}}
-npm install --save apollo-client apollo-cache-inmemory apollo-link-http graphql-tag
+npm install --save npm i graphql apollo-boost subscriptions-transport-ws apollo-link-context
 {{< /highlight >}}

 ### Creating client

 The `URI` for the client takes two parameters:

 - **PROJECT_ID:** Unique identifier of a project.
-It's derived by converting your project name to lowercase and replacing all spaces and hyphens to underscores.
-For example `Todo App` becomes `todo_app`.
+It's derived by converting your project name to lowercase.
+For example `TodoApp` becomes `todoapp`.
 - **SPACE_CLOUD_URL:** This is the URL of your `space-cloud` binary.
 It's `http://localhost:4122` or `https://localhost:4126` for HTTP and HTTPS endpoints respectively.

 > **Note:** Replace `localhost` with the address of your Space Cloud if you are not running it locally.